DevGeekPhoenix/nextjs-server-side-redux/README.md

-# Nextjs Server Side Redux Sample
+# Next.js Server-Side Redux Example

-This is a sample project to use Redux server side in `Nextjs` along with `Redux Toolkit` and `RTK Query` using `Next Redux Wrapper`.
+This repository contains an example project demonstrating how to integrate Redux with a Next.js application using server-side rendering.
+It showcases a setup that allows you to manage your application's state using Redux while taking advantage of Next.js's powerful server-side rendering capabilities.

+## packages

+- **Redux Toolkit**
+- **RTK Query**
+- **Next Redux Wrapper**

 ## Getting Started